-6.28 At Garrick Green Infant School all staff are aware that technology is а significant component in many safeguarding and wellbeing issues.
+6.28 At Lodge Lane Infant School, all staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse online as well as face to face.
 We understand that in many cases abuse will take place concurrently via online channels and in daily life.
-We know that children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic messages, the nonconsensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography.
+We know that children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography.

-6.29 As part of the requirement for staff to undergo regular updated safeguarding training, safety training is also delivered.
+6.29 As part of the requirement for staff to undergo regular updated safeguarding training, online safety training is also delivered.
 We will ensure online safety is a running and interrelated theme throughout the curriculum and is reflected in relevant policies, teacher training, the role and responsibilities of the designated safeguarding lead and any parental engagement.